-Located in the state of Texas, Fort Worth is a highly populated city with a population of 815,930 inhabitants.
+Fort Worth is a large city located in the state of Texas.
+The city has a population of 815,930 inhabitants.
 More than a quarter of the residents of Fort Worth identify themselves as Hispanic or Latino, and 27% of the population speak Spanish as their primary or secondary language.
 Fort Worth tends to attract a younger crowd, as the median age of 32 is far below the national average.

 The Fort Worth unemployment rate (0.41%) has continued to decrease over the years and is now well below the national average.
-Finding a new job in the area might just be easier than you thought!
+The result could lead to reduced poverty and inequality in the area, higher wages and increased economic growth.

 |Average one way commute||27min||26min||26min|

 |Workers who carpool||11.1%||10.6%||9.3%|

 |Workers who bicycle||0.2%||0.3%||0.6%|